Background

 Hebrews 12:1-2

 Jesus off-handedly at the close of the parable speaks of "ninety and nine just persons, which need no repentance."
-I believe that like the coins never lost in the next parable and like the son who remained home in the last parable, the ninety and nine stand for the Pharisees who resented Jesus' choice to fellowship with repentant publicans and sinners.
-We will see the faithful son bear a Pharisaical spirit toward his returning brother.
-The difficulty in this interpretation is that many of the Pharisees did not belong to God's people.
-They conspired to kill Jesus.
-My answer is that Jesus in these parables was not speaking to any Pharisees who, by their choice of self-righteous religion, had hopelessly turned their backs on God.
-I think rather that He was speaking to any Pharisees that God intended to conduct safely through a transition from Mosaic religion to the religion of the revealed Christ.
-They were already right with God, since they had devoted themselves to obeying the law and the prophets, so they were properly called righteous ones, although they still had much to learn.
+I believe that like the coins never lost in the next parable and like the son who remained home in the last parable, the ninety and nine represent all Jews who sincerely worshipped God and spent their lives seeking to obey the law of Moses.
+Among them were some, including many Pharisees, who resented Jesus' choice to fellowship with repentant publicans and others who had forsaken gross sin.
+In the third parable, we will see the faithful son bear this kind of Pharisaical spirit toward his returning brother.
+Yet we must recognize that many other Pharisees did not actually belong to God's people.
+The reason is that they had descended into a religion where they posed as righteous in order to enjoy wealth, power, and prestige.
+Some of these hypocrites even conspired to kill Jesus.
+Therefore, Jesus was by no means including such Pharisees when He spoke of people who needed no repentance.
+Rather, He was referring only to those Pharisees and other Jews that God intended to conduct safely through a transition from Mosaic religion to the religion of the revealed Christ.
+Although they were already right with God because they loved Him and devoted themselves to obeying the law and the prophets, they still had much to learn.

-The ninety and nine have a broader meaning as well, serving as symbols for all those who are presently right with God because they have already come to salvation.
-Jesus' point was that the major theme of rejoicing in heaven is not the safety of all believers abiding in the flock, but the spiritual rescue of sinners lost in the wilderness.
+The ninety and nine have a broader meaning as well, serving as symbols for Christians in later times as well as for godly Jews in Jesus' day.
+His point was that the major theme of rejoicing in heaven is not the safety of believers abiding in the flock, but the spiritual rescue of sinners lost in the wilderness.

 Although the three parables in Luke 11 tell the same basic story—that the Pharisees' contempt for sinners is wholly contrary to the mind of God—they also differ in four critical respects, which Jesus intended as a rich source of further truth.